What is the Bottom Line Diaper Bank?

 - Head Start Champaign-Urbana

-How can I help support the Bottom Line Diaper Bank?
+How can I help support United Way's Bottom Line Diaper Bank?

-- Donate disposable diapers at the United Way of Champaign County office
+- Donate unopened packs of disposable diapers at the United Way of Champaign County office

-- Make a donation to United Way's Financial Stability focus area
+- Make a donation to United Way's Community Impact Fund

 - Instead of gifts or favors for birthdays, weddings, or baby showers, ask for diapers.